ndoering/smartfridge/documents/SoftwareDesignDocument.md

 Due to the dynamic nature of *Python*, data types are not fixed.

 ## 5. Component design
-~~In this section, we take a closer look at what each component does in a more systematic way.
-If you gave a functional description in section 3.2, provide a summary of your algorithm for each function listed in 3.2 in procedural description language (PDL) or pseudocode.
-If you gave an OO description, summarize each object member function for all the objects listed in 3.2 in PDL or pseudocode.
-Describe any local data when necessary.~~

 ### cli_parser
 This module takes the input of the commandline and parses it.
 It stores the path